olib963/javatest/README.md

 power back to the test writer.

-* If you know how to write a Java application, I think you should automatically know how to write the tests, therefore JavaTest only introduces a few new functions and types to the language.
+* If you know how to write a Java application, I think you should automatically know how to write the tests, therefore JavaTest only introduces a few new functions and types to the language, there is no new syntax.

 * Instead of being **Annotation** and **Exception** driven, JavaTest is **Function** and **Value** driven, lending itself to composability of tests and assertions.